IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 For the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint, the code takes the values for `refresh_token` and `refresh_response_key` that were obtained from a prior call to [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md).

 :::note
 For Windows, if you're using Windows Command Prompt instead of PowerShell, you must also remove the single quotes surrounding the JSON.
-For example, use `echo {"email": "test@example.com"}`.
+For example, use `echo {"email": "test@example.com", "optout_check": 1}`.
 :::

 ### Prerequisites and Notes